koonerts/algo/docs/algo-templates.md

 ## 20. Longest Common Subsequence (LCS) Pattern

-A dynamic programming approach for finding common elements between sequences.
+A dynamic programming approach FOR finding common elements between sequences.

 **When to use**: